jordan4ibanez/blockmodel/README.md

 6. Each cuboid is represented by a length, width, height variable in it's section of the JSON.
 7. There is NO parent child hierachy.
 Each cuboid exists as itself.
 8. ONLY one bone can affect a cuboid.
+9. ALL bones are relative to position (0,0,0) of the model.

 ## Animation